cscipher/Live-Weather-Detection/README.md

 # LIVE WEATHER DETECTION

-Get information about weather conditons just with your voice.
+Get information about weather conditions just with your voice.

 ## Getting Started